Tips for Successful Day Trading: A Personal Experience

 For a while I was thinking that all I needed to do was put on my trades in the opposite direction from what I intended to do.

 I figured I’d be successful almost 100% of the time then.
 I knew that was ridiculous and I was just entertaining myself with the thought.
 No, I was not serious with that.
-Nevertheless, I really needed to do was figure out why my trades were so consistently going in the wrong direction.
+Nevertheless, I really needed to figure out why my trades were consistently going in the wrong direction.

 The Right Way to Use Limit Orders